SilentNightx/VitaDockPlus/README.md

 `x-terminal-emulator` to open terminal emulator
 `menulibre` to open menu editor

-If you want to install more programs first expand the filesystem with `raspi-config` to fill the rest of your SD card.

 # Experimental Features

 The features below are still in testing and may not work properly or at all.
 Support will not be provided for them.